Theresa McQueen: Storylines

 Theresa hears rumours that Kyle is back in the village, and decides it is best for everyone if she leaves.
 As she is leaving, Kyle kidnaps Theresa and baby Kathleen-Angel, and takes them to an abandoned bank.
 He threatens to kill her but Theresa escapes and calls Warren, Carmel and Ethan.
 They arrive and they try to reason with Kyle, but a fight ensues and Ethan is thrown down a lift shaft and Kyle is shot and killed by Warren.
 Kathleen-Angel is also in the lift shaft, and when Ethan passes her up, Theresa tries to save Ethan.
 But while doing so, she falls into the shaft and the platform holding them up falls down to the bottom of the building.
 Theresa, Kathleen-Angel and Ethan are taken to hospital, where Theresa recovers.
 After recovering, she finds out that William Alexander is her father making Jacqui and Mercedes her half sisters.
 William claims that he is dying and needs a donated kidney from a blood relative to survive.
 As Jacqui doesn't trust him and Mercedes is engaged, Theresa volunteers.
 She visits him in hospital to find out that William has another daughter who is the one who really needs a kidney.
 Theresa looks through Kathleen's text messages and sees that she's been blackmailing him, demanding money or she'll tell Theresa his secret.
 The McQueens demand William and Kathleen to leave.

 Liberty finds out Theresa fancies Ethan, after a brief fall out, they agree to tell each other about any boys they meet, although they both continue to have a relationship with Ethan without telling each other.
 After Theresa finds a note Liberty left for Ethan in his car, she goes to his apartment and punches him.
 With the help of one of Liberty's brothers, Dodger (Danny Mac), they spy on Ethan, only to find out he is seeing Rae Wilson (Alice Barlow).
 Theresa tells Liberty that Ethan's been dating the trio and they both tell Rae.
 One by one, they date Ethan in the same day, Rae pretending to have STD, Liberty pretending to propose and Theresa pretending she's expecting a second child, at the end of the episode, the three of them find him and dump him.
 Theresa begins to fall for Liberty's brother, Will Savage (James Atherton).
 After dumping Ethan, Will asks her on a date and Theresa accepts.
 Ethan however visits Theresa and tries to apologize.
 Theresa tries to get him to leave but Will arrives, thinking she and Ethan are sneaking around behind his back.
 Will leaves without letting Theresa explain.
-During Hollyoaks Later, Theresa mistakenly takes Carmel's passport so she was unable to join the Myra and Mercedes in Ibiza.
+During Hollyoaks Later, Theresa mistakenly takes Carmel's passport so she is unable to join the Myra and Mercedes in Ibiza.
 Silas starts targeting Theresa as his next victim and she falls further into his trap by joining an online dating website.
 However, after Will and Theresa become a couple due to being set up by Rae, Silas then kills Rae.